Last Updated on August 22, 2021 by Nazmin Sarker

 There’s always some grit hanging around in it so either strain it through a sieve lined with muslin (or a coffee filter) or tip it into a bowl, leave to settle, and then carefully pour off the liquor, leaving the grit behind in the bowl.

 Freeze, if you are not using it straight away.
-If you fancy a change, try steaming the mussels open in several batches, or spread them out on a baking tray and give them a blast of heat in a hot air fryer toaster oven or under the grill.
+If you fancy a change, try steaming the mussels open in several batches, or spread them out on a baking tray and give them a blast of heat in a hot air fryer or under the grill.
 Keep dry cooking methods as brief as possible if the mussels are not to dry out.

 - 900g (2 lb) fresh mussels